options1k/options1k/content/blog/monthly/2025/20251109 - october 25 report.md

 ### Oct 14 Slippage

 I LOST an extra $900 due to some big volatility spike and slippage on Oct 14th.
-Basically, price dropped so suddenly that stops got auto-triggered and filled very poorly by brokers.
+Basically, price dropped so suddenly that stops got triggered and filled very poorly by brokers.

 So, without this, I would've actually had an OK month (i.e. $700 or so profit).